For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Gryffindor is all about the admiration, and who gives it.

 Slytherin is all about winning.
 Whatever it takes.
 Whatever the cost.
 And the hell with whether anyone admires you for having done it.
 It is not unknown or even uncommon for a Slytherin to win only at a cost that was higher than he can afford to pay.
-Tom Riddle is proof enough of that.
+Tom Riddle, and no few of his followers are proof enough of that.

 When Peter Pettigrew was Sorted he was a Lieutenant in search of a Leader who would admire him for his own qualities.